mapillary/mapillary_sls/README.md

 ## Package structure

-- images.zip
-- metadata.zip
+- `images.zXX`: a multi-volume zip archive containing the images
+- `metadata.zip`: a single zip archive containing the metadata
-- sample.zip: contains a subset of images and metadata (zurich)
+- `sample.zip`: contains a subset of images and metadata (zurich)
+- `checksums.md5`: md5 sums to validate file integrity.

 All the archives can be extracted in the same directory resulting in the following tree: